mheavey18/django-starter/README.md

 It has basic template for sign up, log in, and view users in project/templates/

+Check out the TODOs in project/settings.py to set up a database other than mysql and set your secret key.

 initialized with `django-admin startproject project` then `python manage.py startapp app`